 It is spreading in popularity like wildfire.
 Some experts have predicted that the sports betting industry could be worth $8 billion by 2025.

-With legal betting, more and more people are jumping on the action to get a share of money circulating in the industry.
+With legal betting, more and more people are jumping into the action to get a share of the money circulating in the industry.
 Moreover, over 24 states have legalized sports betting to tap the revenue that offshore bookies are getting.

 With these legalizations, some wonder whether it will affect pay per head (PPH) bookies.
 The answer is no. Having bookies and state-licensed sportsbooks creates competition, pushing each operator to offer better products to avoid losing clients.